esp-cpp/esp-box-emu/README.md

  - [ ] Load state (from flash)
  - [ ] State management (UI to select state when loading roms, ui/buttons for saving/loading states while running)
- - [ ] Scaling of GB/GBC display to fill the display as much as possible (right now too slow to do it)
  - [ ] Favorites menu?
  - [ ] Recently played menu?
  - [ ] Show emulator with rom for easy sorting / finding